By Craig // April 10, 2012 // 27 Comments

-As part of our city guides series, we interviewed Leigh McAdam’s who has visited Banff in fits and spurts over the last thirty years.
+As part of our city guides series, we interviewed Leigh McAdam who has visited Banff in fits and spurts over the last thirty years.

-Leigh shares with us her insider Banff travel tips and knowledge on what to do in Banff for those looking for the best places to see, eat, stay, drink, and explore.
+Leigh shares with us her insider Banff travel tips and knowledge on things to do in Banff for those looking for the best places to see, eat, stay, drink, and explore.

 Banff is the gateway to the Canadian Rockies with some of the finest mountain scenery you’ll find on the planet.